sjoerdvellinga/Project-Deploy_Flask_APP/README.md

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

+The URL to access this app is: http://a2ad2651a34104216acec007c697b443-234112474.us-east-2.elb.amazonaws.com/

 The Flask app that will be used for this project consists of a simple API with three endpoints:

-- `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
+- `GET '/'`: This is a simple health check, which returns the response 'Still Healthy!'.
 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.
+- 'GET '/next': This is a simple JSON code, which returns the response '{"What is on your mind?": "Looking forward to start with the Final Project ;-)"}'

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.